-2.8 Updating the pre-flashed software
+2.9 Updating the pre-flashed software

-This section focuses on updating the contents of serial NOR Flash with default binary images available on www.st.com.
+This section focuses on updating the contents of serial NOR Flash with default binary images available on ST Web site.
+It also focuses on updating NAND Flash.

 Updating the contents of Flash memory on SPEAr evaluation boards is a recommended step.
-It is possible to update the pre-flashed software coming by default with a SPEAr evaluation board without installing the SPEAr Linux Support Package (LSP2.3).
+It is possible to update the pre-flashed software delivered by default with a SPEAr evaluation board without installing the STLinux distribution.

-The procedure for the update involves the installation and use of the USB flasher tool provided by ST. This tool is a graphical interactive application, which can be downloaded from www.st.com.
+The procedure for the update involves the installation and use of the USB Flasher tool provided by ST.

-The link for downloading the software can be found on www.st.com on the web page containing the literature and other resources for the related SPEAr device (product pages).

-The product web page also provides a download for updated binary images (for each evaluation board type) to be used with the USB flasher.

-The use of the USB flasher for other purposes and scenarios is intended to be explained by the help pages embedded in the tool itself.
+This tool is a graphical interactive application, which can be downloaded from ST company site, which also provides download for updated binary images (for each evaluation board type) to be used with the USB Flasher.
+The use of the USB Flasher for other purposes and scenarios is explained in the help pages embedded in the tool itself.

-2.8.1 Installing the USB flasher
+2.9.1 Installing the USB Flasher